ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

   - Setup request context and handle based on the ASGI `Scope` (headers)
   - Methods to process request and consume and return the responses in ASGI `Send` object
-- `GRPCProxy` is a subclass from `GenericProxy` includes specific implementations of
+- `gRPCProxy` is a subclass from `GenericProxy` includes specific implementations of
   - gRPC entrypoints one for unary and another for streaming. gRPC requires a predefined schema (input and output) for each method.
 The only difference between these two methods are the return type being a unary object or stream object.